netgroup-polito/frog4-sdn-do/readme.md

-# FROG4 OpenDayLight Domain Orchestrator
+# FROG4 OpenFlow Domain Orchestrator

-This orchestrator supervises an OpenDayLight domain - constituited only by several switches - and provides traffic steering capabilities between its endpoints.
+This orchestrator supervises an OpenFlow domain - constituited only by several switches - and provides traffic steering capabilities between its endpoints.